hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 - Remove code that was commented out for testing

-- Add setup option for single key (instead of having it be added as part of other setups)

 ### Additional Features

 These are features for future implementation, or to be added if time permits.